Two-year wait for cash to help jobless in ‘levelling up’ plan because of Brexit

 “How will employment support providers be funded between now and 2024?” asked Elizabeth Taylor, the ERSA’s chief executive.

-She warned employment organisations had been “left in limbo” by the strategy – and could even go the wall, if funding dries up as feared.
+She warned employment organisations had been “left in limbo” by the strategy – and could even go to the wall, if funding dries up as feared.

-Yet programmes such as New Leaf, run by the Torus Foundation, had helped 800 people in to employment, and Action Towards Inclusion, run by Better Connect Ltd, had assisted 670.
+Yet programmes such as New Leaf, run by the Torus Foundation, had helped 800 people into employment, and Action Towards Inclusion, run by Better Connect Ltd, had assisted 670.

 “They want to avoid a long gap in funding which would leave many vulnerable individuals without much-needed support,” Ms Taylor added.